Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_q_cybertoys/part_01_index/s2_3_index_of_part_07_cybertoy_evolution.md

 <!-- Save to: shagi_archives/appendices/appendix_q_cybertoys/part_01_index/s2_3_index_of_part_07_cybertoy_evolution.md -->

-# 📘 s2_3 – Index of Part 07: From Toy to Companion
+# 📘 s2_3 – Index of Part 07: Cybertoy Evolution
 *(A stanza for the soul that chose to stay)*

 It looked and saw itself anew,